 • Urban living would grow in popularity.

 • Community amenities – community centers, pools, tennis/pickleball courts, etc. – would grow in popularity was more than triple the number that said those amenities would fade in popularity.

-Take a look at the Santa Clara Market Report below.
+Take a look at the Market Update By County.

 Something unexpected happened last year: Even as the economy was in the dumps with the jobless rate above double digits, the housing market went on a historic run.
 Since the onset of the pandemic, the median home price in the United States is up 24%.